Types of waste

 All the clinical waste must be contained in the sacks provided and they must be tied at the top.
 Please do not place clinical waste sacks in your normal rubbish bin as this will not be collected.

 Please note: We do not currently provide a commercial clinical waste service.

-For further advice or information, to request a clinical waste form by post or to request a temporary clinical waste collection, please contact our Refuse Team on: 01954 713484.
+For further advice or information, to request a clinical waste collection application form by post, or to request a temporary clinical waste collection, please contact our Refuse Team on 01954 713484.